 - Spread it in a sandwich with leftover turkey and make leftover thanksgiving turkey sandwich.

 - Add it to yogurt and granola and make a parfait.

-Take the stress out of the holidays and prepare easy make-ahead cranberry sauce days before the big holiday dinner!
+Take the stress out of the holidays and prepare easy make-ahead cranberry sauce days before the big holiday dinner.

-- Cook Time: 15 mins
+- Cook Time: 15 minutes